-- Duke is an Institutional Member of NCFDD (National Center for Faculty Development & Diversity).
-All faculty are eligible for a sub-account membership to gain access to a suite of online webinars, multi-week courses, and more.
+- National Center for Faculty Development & Diversity (NCFDD): Duke has an institutional membership; all faculty are eligible for a sub-account membership to gain access to a suite of online webinars, multi-week courses and more.

 - Association for Women in Science (AWIS): Duke has an institutional membership; through the AWIS Career Center, faculty can advertise and explore job opportunities, receive resume critiques and gain career insights.

 - Best Practices: Mentoring: Duke faculty members can access this and other documents via Box after logging in.